Latvian Green Party: History

 For the 2006 parliamentary election, the party won four seats as part of the ZZS.
-The party remained part of the centre-right coalition government along with the People’s Party, Latvia's First Party/Latvian Way, and For Fatherland and Freedom.
+The party remained part of the centre-right coalition government along with the People's Party, Latvia's First Party/Latvian Way, and For Fatherland and Freedom.
 Party chairman and former prime minister Indulis Emsis became Speaker of the Saeima from November 2006 until September 2007, when he resigned amid a criminal corruption investigation.

 In 2015, Raimonds Vējonis was elected President of Latvia with the support of 55 out of 100 members of the Saeima, becoming the first ever head of state in Europe from a green party.
 On 7 May 2019, despite support from his party and coalition, Vējonis announced he would not seek re-election and he was succeeded by longtime judge of the European Court of Justice Egils Levits, who Vējonis had defeated in the 2015 election.

 Leading politicians of the party have often supported nationalist and socially conservative views, leading to its expulsion from the European Green Party on 10 November 2019.

 By 2022, however, ZZS was embroiled in internal turmoil, with the Green Party announcing that it sees no way of further cooperation in the framework of ZZS with For Latvia and Ventspils, still led by oligarch Aivars Lembergs.
 Ultimately, it voted to leave the alliance on 11 June 2022; they were later joined by the Liepāja Party.
 In May 2022, LZP formed a political alliance for the 2022 Saeima elections together with the Latvian Association of Regions, the Liepāja Party and the "United List of Latvia" NGO led by Liepāja construction contractor Uldis Pīlēns, the United List.

 The United List won 15 seats in the 2022 election and joined the New Unity and National Alliance coalition as part of the second Krišjānis Kariņš government.
 On 14 August 2023, Kariņš resigned as prime minister after his coalition fell apart when the National Alliance, a national-conservative party, refused to allow the Union of Greens and Farmers and The Progressives, the only major left-wing party in Latvia, to join the coalition.
-Since then, the United List has been part of the opposition to the Evika Siliņa government.
+From then and until 29 May 2026, the United List was part of the opposition to the Evika Siliņa government.
+Since 29 May 2026, United List is again part of the government, being the senior coalition partner in the Kulbergs cabinet.